MarcoABCorrea/geo-localization/README.md

 protractor conf.js
 ```
 > **Note:**
-> - You'll need to have you project and the web-manager running
-> - More info in Protractor site: http://angular.github.io/protractor
+> You'll need to have you project and the web-manager running.
+More info in Protractor site: http://angular.github.io/protractor

 ### Libraries used for this challenge.###
 - ui-map is a directive used to make the map and manage its markers by using the Google Maps API.
 More details can be found in https://github.com/angular-ui/ui-map